 33.7.1 Normal Operations

 The CAISO will administer the transmission capacity made available to the Day-Ahead Market to support transfers of Energy, Reliability Capacity, and Imbalance Reserves in the EDAM Area under normal operations.
-The CAISO will not issue Dispatch Instructions to an EDAM Entity Scheduling Coordinator or EDAM Load Serving Entity Scheduling Coordinator for Load in the Day-Ahead Market.
-The CAISO will not issue Dispatch Instructions to an EDAM Resource if that resource does not have a Bid in the Day-Ahead Market, including Load participating as an EDAM Resource.
+The CAISO will issue a Day-Ahead Schedule only to an EDAM Entity Scheduling Coordinator or EDAM Load Serving Entity Scheduling Coordinator for Load in the Day-Ahead Market.
+The CAISO will issue A Day-Ahead Schedule to an EDAM Resource only if that resource has a Bid in the Day-Ahead Market, including Load participating as an EDAM Resource.
+The CAISO will not issue an Exceptional Dispatch to an EDAM Resource.

 33.7.2 EDAM Transfer Modeling.

-Energy and capacity transfers between Balancing Authority Areas in the EDAM Area are associated with an EDAM Transfer System Resource.
+EDAM Transfers support both Energy and capacity transfers between Balancing Authority Areas in the EDAM Area.
 Each EDAM Transfer is modeled by a pair of export and import EDAM Transfer System Resources, one for each Balancing Authority Area on each side of the EDAM Internal Intertie with equal Energy schedules and/or capacity awards.
-EDAM Transfers include the exchange of Energy, Imbalance Reserves, and Reliability Capacity at EDAM Internal Interties.
+EDAM Transfers include the exchange of Energy, Imbalance Reserves, Reliability Capacity, and ancillary services in support of the EDAM RSE at EDAM Internal Interties.
+The Ancillary Service transfers are declared by the Balancing Authority, not optimized in the IFM, and supported by designated transmission capacity.
 The CAISO will model individual constraints for each EDAM Transfer scheduling limit available on an EDAM Internal Intertie based on the transmission capacity made available under Section 33.18, and will enforce the scheduling limit for an EDAM Transfer in the Day-Ahead Market.
-The CAISO will model changes in the scheduled EDAM Transfers that result from the Day-Ahead Market and will calculate the net scheduled EDAM Transfers for the Balancing Authority Areas in the EDAM Area and derive from these net scheduled EDAM Transfers the schedules on EDAM Internal Interties for E-Tag purposes.
+The CAISO will calculate the net scheduled EDAM Transfers for the Balancing Authority Areas in the EDAM Area and derive from these net scheduled EDAM Transfers the schedules on EDAM Internal Interties for E-Tag purposes.
 The CAISO will communicate the EDAM Transfer limit to the EDAM Entity Scheduling Coordinator with each Balancing Authority Area in the EDAM Area for E-Tag purposes.

 33.7.3 Manual Dispatch.

 The EDAM Entity may issue a manual dispatch to an EDAM Resource in its Balancing Authority Area, outside of the Market Clearing of the Day-Ahead Market, and enforce Transmission Constraints when necessary to address issues in the EDAM Entity Balancing Authority Area that the CAISO is unable to address through normal economic Dispatch and Congestion Management.
-The EDAM Entity will inform the CAISO of the manual dispatch through submission of a Self-Schedule or EIM Manual Dispatch, and if the EDAM Entity Balancing Authority Area is under manual operation.
+The EDAM Entity Scheduling Coordinator will inform the CAISO of the manual dispatch through submission of a Self-Schedule or EIM Manual Dispatch, and if the EDAM Entity Balancing Authority Area is under manual operation.
 Upon receiving notice of a manual dispatch, the CAISO will reflect the manual dispatch in the applicable CAISO Market depending upon when the notice is received and only to the extent that reflection of the manual dispatch in the market is practicable.

 33.7.4 EDAM Disruption.